-* Don’t expect your child to understand how to do something without being shown how to do it.
-Take the time to explain what you expect and also to show them exactly what you want done.
+- Don’t expect your child to understand how to do something without being shown how to do it.
+Take the time to explain what you expect and also to show them exactly what you want to be done.

 10 Chores for Four and Five Year Olds

-(I probably should clarify that he only does several of these chores each day- not all 10!
+(I probably should clarify that our children only do several of these chores each day- not all 10!
 We usually take into account what other things we have going that day and go from there.)

-When Logan was learning to set the table we didn’t stress putting each piece of silverware correctly since it was pretty confusing for him.
-But as he got used to his job, it became required that he put each piece in it’s proper place.
-He also typically puts on the water, any condiments we need, serving spoons etc.
+But as they get used to their job, it becomes required that they put each piece in its proper place.
+They also typically put on the water, any condiments we need, serving spoons etc.

 Just a quick note, if you put sharp knives in your dishwasher be sure to remove them before your child gets started!

-It is our 5 yr. old’s job to put his laundry and his sister’s laundry away.
-(She’s too little to help at this point!)
-He also takes our laundry and puts it on our bed and often will do the same with the bathroom towels and washcloths since they are located too high for him to reach.
+It is our 5 yr. old’s job to put his laundry away.
+He also takes the rest of the family’s laundry and puts it on each person’s bed and often will do the same with the bathroom towels and washcloths since they are located too high for him to reach.

 9. Clean up toys